-Tips for Buying Sports Eye Protectors

-Guidelines to help you find a pair of protective eye guards that's right for you.
+Tips for Buying Sports Eye Protectors Guidelines to help you find a pair of protective

-In 2018, more than 28,000 people suffered eye injuries related to sports activities.
+More than 25,000 people each year are treated for eye injuries related to sports activities.
 Using the right kind of eye protection while playing sports can help prevent serious eye injuries and even blindness.
 Prevent Blindness recommends that athletes wear eye guards when participating in sports.
 Prescription glasses, sunglasses and even occupational safety glasses do not provide adequate protection.